 Councilmember Margarita L. Rios has been a Norwalk resident since 1989.
 She is a proud wife, mother and grandmother.
-Elected in 2017 with almost 64% of the vote for her seat, Mayor Rios is the first Latina to serve on the council since 1992.
+Elected in 2017 with almost 64% of the vote for her seat, Councilmember Rios is the first Latina to serve on the council since 1992.
 Margarita was raised by a single mother and grandparents, Norwalk residents of over 50 years.
 Her early education included Edmondson Elementary and Waite Middle Schools.
-Mayor Rios attended Cerritos College, earning her Associate’s Degree before transferring to California State University, Long Beach.
-Mayor Rios graduated in 1997 with a Bachelor of Science in Criminal Justice and minor in Psychology.
+Margarita attended Cerritos College, earning her Associate’s Degree before transferring to California State University, Long Beach.
+She graduated in 1997 with a Bachelor of Science in Criminal Justice and minor in Psychology.
 Upon graduating from CSULB, Margarita received the Jeannie Eisentraut award for Outstanding Female Graduate of the Criminal Justice Department.

 Councilmember Rios has an extensive history of community service and accomplishment.
 For seven years, she served on the Norwalk-La Mirada Unified School District Board of Education.
 During her tenure as a Board Member, she successfully completed the California School Board Association, Masters in Governance program.
 She also led the effort in a successful school bond campaign, Measure G, to increase equal access and opportunities for all students and to close the achievement gap, opening the way to greater learning through Science, Technology, Engineering and Math (STEM), Project Lead the Way (PLTW), college and career readiness, and music and the arts.
 During her tenure on the Board, the rates of high school graduation increased.